The Warning Behind the Blessing — Modern Paraphrase | fresh.bible

 And then the other side:

-"But if you turn away from following me — you or your children — and don't keep my commandments and statutes, but go and serve other gods and them, then I will cut Israel off from the land I gave them.
-This house that I for my name?
+"But if you turn away from following me — you or your children — and don't keep my commandments and statutes, but go and serve other gods and worship them, then I will cut Israel off from the land I gave them.
+This house that I consecrated for my name?
 I will cast it out of my sight.
 Israel will become a cautionary tale — a proverb and a byword among all peoples.

 This house will become a heap of ruins.
 Everyone passing by will be stunned and will hiss, and they'll say, 'Why has the Lord done this to this land and this house?'
-And the answer will be: 'Because they abandoned the Lord their God who brought their out of and grabbed hold of other gods and them and served them.
+And the answer will be: 'Because they abandoned the Lord their God who brought their fathers out of Egypt and grabbed hold of other gods and worshiped them and served them.
 That's why the Lord brought all this disaster on them.'"

 Let that land for a second.
-God just told — standing in the glow of the greatest building project in Israelite history — that this could become rubble.
+God just told Solomon — standing in the glow of the greatest building project in Israelite history — that this could become rubble.
 That the nation could become a punchline.
 Not because of enemies or bad luck, but because of choices.
 The "if" in God's promise wasn't a formality.
 It was the whole hinge.
 The blessing was real, but it was conditional.
-And if you know how the of the story goes, this warning hits different.
+And if you know how the of the story goes, this warning cuts deeper.
 Because everything God described here?
 It happened.
 Every word of it.

 Now for a scene that's almost uncomfortably relatable.
-Over the course of twenty years, had been in a massive trade partnership with Hiram, king of .
+Over the course of twenty years, had been in a massive trade partnership with , king of .
 Hiram had supplied all the cedar and cypress timber, plus gold — basically the premium building materials for both the and the palace.
-So when it came time to settle up, gave Hiram twenty cities in the land of .
+So when it came time to settle up, Solomon gave Hiram twenty cities in the land of .

 Hiram came to see his new real estate.
 And he was not impressed.

-Hiram said to :
+Hiram said to Solomon:

 "What kind of cities are these that you've given me, my brother?"